-If you have lost your job during an IVA there are a number of things you can do to keep the Arrangement going.
+If you have lost your job there are a number of things you can do to keep your IVA going.
 What you decide will largely be guided by your circumstances.

 Included in this article:

 - Can you reduce your IVA payments after losing your job?

 - Can you settle your IVA early?